 Some of the links in this post are affiliate links.
 This means that if you click on them and make a purchase I may receive a small amount of money at no additional cost to you.

 Our dishwasher broke a little while back.
 It was making some funny whirring noises that had the husband and I convinced that it could work, but ultimately left scratching our heads.
-Although we are both somewhat lacking in the DIY and technical skills needed, we LOVE having a go at household repair jobs.
-It feels our frugal hearts with joy.
+Although we are both some what lacking in the DIY and technical skills needed, we LOVE having a go at household repair jobs.

 The desire to fix our stuff comes from three places: